iTwin/presentation/packages/hierarchies/README.md

 ### Hierarchy nodes

 A `HierarchyNode` interface in the package represents a single node in a hierarchy.
-It contains information about what the node represents in the iModel (through it's `key` property), label and other properties.
+It contains information about what the node represents (through it's `key` property), label and other properties.
 There are multiple types of nodes:

-- A custom node is not based on any iModel data and is created by the application.
-Its `key` is a string.
+- A generic node is not based on any iModel data and is created by the application.
+Its `key` is is a `GenericNodeKey` and has a consumer-supplied identifier with an optional `source` attribute identifying the hierarchy provider that created the node.
-- An instances node is based on one or more ECInstance(s) in the iModel.
-Its `key` is an `InstancesNodeKey` and contains identifiers of those ECInstances.
+- An instances node is based on one or more ECInstance(s) in an iModel.
+Its `key` is an `InstancesNodeKey` and contains identifiers of those ECInstances, in addition to `imodelKey` attribute that identifies the source iModel.
 - A grouping node groups one or more instances nodes.
 Its `key` is a `GroupingNodeKey` and contains the grouping criteria, which depends on the type of grouping:
   - Label grouping node keys have a label.
   - Class grouping nodes have a full class name.